Alabama employers hope to improve staff shortages through job fair - NewsBreak

 Roughly 80 employers across 15 industries came out to recruit, including the Alabama Department of Youth Services.
 Personnel Assistant Byron Jackson says they have at least 20 openings.

-For the 11th year in a row, Congresswoman Terri Sewell hosted the job fair to help her constituents connect with career opportunities.Second fentanyl-laced dollar bill found in Orange Beach, two officers exposed
+For the 11th year in a row, Congresswoman Terri Sewell hosted the job fair to help her constituents connect with career opportunities.‘The savage and evil nature of his crimes’: Alabama inmate re-sentenced to life in prison, no parole

 “My expectation is that the people of this district who need economic opportunities and better jobs will be here today, showing up and showing out, because they know that everything begins with the dignity of a job,” Sewell said.